Flexibility is the foundation of your physicality.

 How to Do it: Start in Downward Dog.
 Bring your right knee forward and place it behind your right wrist.
 Extend your left leg behind you, keeping your hips square to the floor.
 Depending on your flexibility, you can remain upright or fold forward, resting your forearms on the mat.

-Tip: If your hip is too high off the floor, place a block or rolled up towel underneath it for support.
+Tip: If your hip is too high off the floor, place a block or rolled-up towel underneath it for support.
 If your knee feels awkward or tender, try flexing your foot and repositioning the calf either closer or farther away.
-Sometimes you have to experiment with a pose – making nuanced microadustments – until you find the positioning that works uniquely best for you in that moment.
+Sometimes you have to experiment with a pose – making nuanced micro adjustments – until you find the positioning that works uniquely best for you at that moment.

 Note: Listening to your body as you practice these poses is crucial.
 Never force a pose that causes pain.
 Yoga is about gentle, progressive improvement, not about rushing to achieve the deepest possible bend.